CORS on WCF

 }

-Register new behavior in web.config
+Step 3: Register Behavior in web.config

 <extensions>